ceetaro/Suitkaise/suitkaise/fdl/concept/fdl_concept.md

 # adding a color to the box (if no color, takes current text color)
 fdl.print("</box rounded, title Important, green>a message")

+# justifying box (boxes are left by default, but box text is centered by default!)
+fdl.print("</box rounded, title Important, green, justify right>a message")
 ```

 ## Justifying text